-Google hit with $2.3 billion lawsuit – ET CISO
+Google hit with $2.3 billion lawsuit –

 Alphabet’s Google was hit with a 2.1-billion-euro ($2.3 billion) lawsuit by 32 media groups including Axel Springer and Schibsted on Wednesday, alleging that they had suffered losses due to the company’s practices in digital advertising.